 IPNC KC Star Trail: Art, History, and Community in the Heart of Northeast KC

-Thanks to a $5,000 Neighborhood Rising Fund (NRF) Grant, Independence Plaza Neighborhood Council (IPNC) is transforming an alleyway between Gladstone & Benton (6th–7th Streets) into something truly special: a vibrant urban quilt trail rooted in Kansas City history.
+Thanks to a $5,000 Neighborhood Rising Fund (NRF) Grant, the Independence Plaza Neighborhood Council (IPNC) transformed an alleyway between Gladstone & Benton (6th–7th Streets) into a one-of-a-kind urban art destination: the IPNC KC Star Trail.
+This vibrant community-led quilt trail honors Kansas City’s rich quilting heritage while bringing neighbors together through creativity, safety, and pride.

-The project draws inspiration from the Kansas City Star Quilt Sampler, a collection of more than 60 quilt patterns published by the Kansas City Star between 1928 and 1961.
-These timeless designs will soon find new life on 15 colorful panels displayed on garages and fences throughout the alley.
+The KC Star Trail draws inspiration from the Kansas City Star Quilt Sampler, a beloved collection of over 60 quilt patterns published weekly between 1928 and 1961.
+These timeless designs have been reimagined across 15 colorful panels displayed on local garages and fences, turning an everyday alley into a walking gallery of history and art.

 “The most exciting part is seeing neighbors excited about something positive.
 We want everyone to enjoy it, no matter who you are.”